rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 computed properties that are being observed are re-computed and any observing react components are re-rendered.

+### Aliquot

+An often used term for a fraction of a sample; a common alias of subsample.

 ### Alt-text

 A string that is associated with an image so that blind users using screen